StudentDX/Visualizer/README.md

 David - finished Insertion sort; changed how bars are displayed at the end; started quicksort

 Aryan - was sick on this day

+May 30

+David - continued working on quickSort; stuck on implementation

+Aryan - Working on selectionSort;